Modules

 Year 1 (Higher Education Certificate Level 1) (national level 4):

-Comparative Models of Counselling (30 credits)
+A Core Counselling Approach (30 credits)

 Some modules have prerequisites.
 Read more about what this means in our Help and Advice article.